 vSAN can perform block-level deduplication and compression to save storage space.
 When you enable deduplication and compression on a vSAN all-flash cluster, redundant data within each disk group is reduced.

 Deduplication removes redundant data blocks, whereas compression removes additional redundant data within each data block.
 These techniques work together to reduce the amount of space required to store the data. vSAN applies deduplication and then compression as it moves data from the cache tier to the capacity tier.
+Use compression-only vSAN for workloads that do not benefit from deduplication, such as online transactional processing.

 Deduplication occurs inline when data is written back from the cache tier to the capacity tier.
 The deduplication algorithm uses a fixed block size and is applied within each disk group.
 Redundant copies of a block within the same disk group are deduplicated.